 The Royal Mint made their first ever £100 coin available in 2015, representing Big Ben on the front.

 You could buy these rare British coins online directly from the Mint, but stocks have run out since.
 Any collectors that missed their chance are willing to pay up to £150 to get their hands on one.

 When the British currency went decimal in 1971, all 2p coins were printed with “New Pence”.
 It was then changed to “Two Pence” in 1982.
 The Mint managed to mess up in 1983, producing a small number that still had the old inscription.

 A lot of them now lie with collectors, but there could still be a few going around in circulation waiting to be noticed.

-They’re definitely checking for since they can be shifted for up to £650.
+They’re definitely worth checking for since they can be sold for up to £650.
 One hell of a profit considering its face value.